valleria-web/the-digital-character-cafe/posts/how-i-met-this-pretty-girl.md

 # Missing out on a great story!
 That's how I met this pretty girl, tune in now for the full scoop. 👀❤️

 Missing out on a great story!
-That's how I met this pretty girl, tune in now for the full scoop. 👀❤️.
+That's how I met this pretty girl, tune in no w for the full scoop. 👀❤️.

 <div style="text-align: center;">